SuvroBaner/SaleskenProblemSolving/README.md

 ["Football is played in Brazil" ,
 "Cricket is played in India",
 "Traveling is good for health",
-"People love traveling in winter"]
+"People love traveling in winter",
+"We are excited to work with you in Salesken"]

-Output : [["Football is played in Brazil" , "Cricket is played in India"], ["Traveling is good for health", "People love traveling in winter"]]
+Output : [["Football is played in Brazil" , "Cricket is played in India"], ["Traveling is good for health", "People love traveling in winter"], "We are excited to work with you in Salesken"]

 All the best ...